 Deadlines & Cohort Information

-Our enrollment management system admits students per semester based on application completion date (the date all of your application materials are submitted and the application fee is paid).
+Our application system tracks students per semester based on application completion date (the date all of your application materials are submitted and the application fee is paid).

 The later you complete your application the greater the potential to be considered for a term later than you anticipated.
 The earlier the better!